deepanman/pulp-fiction/scrum/challenges.md

 2. Discuss about things that could have done better.
 It had a very huge imapact.

+### Review Meeting

+Client's feedback and requirement changes always add a mixed responses.
+The clients attention appreciation & feedback had always kept the team high.
+Sometimes these reviews and feedback loop missed in the lifecycle and it shakes the productivity of the team.

 Recently read a chapter in "Nine Lies About Work: A Freethinking Leader’s Guide to the Real World" which was related to feedback.
 Where the author points that how positive attention improves the productivity of the team.

 Which is something I had seen it in my experience.
-The retrospections did the magic.
+The retrospections & review did the magic.

-But sometimes team feels it as a mundane stuff.
+But sometimes it turns out as a mundane stuff.

+> Opinions expressed are solely my own and do not express the views or opinions of my employer.